There are many reasons why people cloth diaper. Some of

 versatile because you can place one insert in the diaper for daytime

-or more inserts for nighttime use or for long outings. ***No cover
+or more inserts for nighttime use or for long outings.
+These diapers do not need covers and come in a variety of colors and prints.

 - AIOs: All In One's - A diaper and cover all-in-one!
 No need